-Reaction and Critique: There are some scenes where it comes of as being over-acting, especially in the case of Kawai.
-I don't even like the young supporting actress who is close to him, she's a bit annoying for me.
-But there are some good scenes like the bar scene where both protagonist face off and provided some of the movie's highlights.
-There are some 'mind-bending' ingredients that somehow added a bit of mystery to the character of Saitoh.
+Reaction and Critique: There are some scenes where it comes off as being over-acting, especially in the case of Kawai.
+I don’t even like the young supporting actress who is close to him, she’s a bit annoying for me.
+But there are some good scenes like the bar scene where both protagonists face off and provided some of the movie’s highlights.
+There are some ‘mind-bending’ ingredients that somehow added a bit of mystery to the character of Saitoh.

 – – –